brendanjohnharris/TimeseriesTools.jl/README.md

 ![Example Shadow Plot](test/shadows_dark.png#gh-dark-mode-only)
 ![Example Shadow Plot](test/shadows.png#gh-light-mode-only)

+> [!Warning]
+> The latest release (v0.8) comes with major breaking changes.
+Please be aware that `TimeSeries(t, x)` should now be written as `Timeseries(x, t)`.
+> Most package methods have been distributed across multiple sub-packages, listed below.
+> 1. Core package functionality moved to a minimal-dependency package [`TimeseriesBase.jl](https://www.github.com/brendanjohnharris/TimeseriesBase.jl)
+> 2. Plotting utilities have been moved to [TimeseriesMakie.jl](https://www.github.com/brendanjohnharris/TimeseriesMakie.jl), with recipes updated for the latest breaking Makie version
+> 3. `progressmap` functionality has been moved to [MoreMaps.jl](https://www.github.com/brendanjohnharris/MoreMaps.jl)
+> 4. Documentation has been moved to [TimeseriesDocs.jl](https://www.github.com/brendanjohnharris/TimeseriesDocs.jl)

 ## Installation

 To install TimeseriesTools.jl, simply run the following command in your Julia REPL: